kasslent/clc-digital-skills/_lessons/module-2.2.md

       ...
     }

+Buckle your seat belts, things get a little more complicated!

-Also, a more *specific* selector will override the descendant selector, regardless of written order in the CSS file.
+A more *specific* selector will override the descendant selector, regardless of written order in the CSS file.

+    ul.nav li a {
+      /* most specific */
+    }
     ul a {
       /* least specific */
     }
     ul li a {
       /* more specific */
     }
-    ul.nav li a {
-      /* most specific */
-    }

-## Combining selectors
+### Combining selectors
-You can also combine selectors if you want the same style to be applied to multiple elements by separating the selectors with a *comma*.
-Any type of selector can be combined.
+You can also combine selectors if you want the same style to be applied to multiple elements by separating the selectors with a *comma*, just like you would when you are listing items in a sentence.
+Any type of selectors can be combined:

     .special, #special {
       color: red;